Subjects

 Subjects Directly Assigned to the Department (Primary Members)

-Since August 1, 2010, Dr. Katja Feigenspan has been the head of the Biology Didactics research group.
+Since August 1, 2010, Dr. Katja Feigenspan has been the head of the chair of Biology Education Research group.
 Her research and teaching focus on fostering an adequate and fundamental understanding of science, addressing interdisciplinary aspects of biology instruction, implementing competency-based approaches, and engaging with students’ preconceptions.

 Our research focuses on implementing interdisciplinary tasks in biology education, such as bioethics, ethical evaluation skills, and education for sustainable development, as well as on meaningful integration of out-of-school learning environments and student laboratories.
 Another key area is investigating the effectiveness of combining subject-specific and language learning during experimentation in biology lessons.